This summer, San Francisco offers a variety of fun things to do with kids, all free.

 Check out the schedule.

 The Festival also brings musicians from all over the world to share their music and culture.
-Two weekends ago, we listened to “Tunes of Sudan” while sitting on the grass, eating our picnic lunch.
+One summer we listened to “Tunes of Sudan” while sitting on the grass, eating our picnic lunch.

 After the first song, one musician made a few comments, noting government of Sudan is in crisis, but coming here, playing the music of their country, is “another Sudan.”